The Steelcase Leap V2 is an ergonomic office chair that is highly adjustable.

-This resulted in the Leap chair being ordered through OfficeDesigns to Steelcase and my package was sent directly from manufacturer.
+This resulted in the Leap chair being ordered through OfficeDesigns to Steelcase and my package was sent directly from the manufacturer.
 Due to this, it took a little bit longer to receive my review unit compared to if I just ordered an in-stock configuration from OfficeDesigns.

 Unboxing & Assembly